Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 # 4. Framework Architecture

-Toucaan's Design Principle: **"Everything that is used by an app, lives within the app!"**
+Toucaan follows a tenet that everything in use by the app, _lives in it._ This implies that any css that the application layer introduces into the DOM, has to sit within the root folder of the local copy of Toucaan; starting from `reset` or normalization classes if any at the [baseline](./baseline.md).

 ### Base Structure